Dragon Quest: Reception

-Although the series is extremely popular in Japan, the success in Japan was not transferred to North America until the 2005 release of Dragon Quest VIII.
+Although the series is extremely popular in Japan, the success in Japan was not replicated in North America until the 2005 release of Dragon Quest VIII.
 Despite the first four games to be released in America generally receiving good reviews, Nintendo had to give away copies of Dragon Warrior.
 However, those four games have been among the most sought-after titles for the NES, especially Dragon Warrior III and IV.
 It was not until Dragon Warrior VII was released that Dragon Quest became critically acclaimed in North America, although reception was still mixed.
 The series gained more universal praise with Dragon Quest VIII, and began to sell better outside Japan and Dragon Quest IX sold over 1 million copies outside Japan.

 One of the main aspects of the series that critics point out, either positively or negatively, is that the series "never strays from its classic roots."
 Unlike other modern, complex RPGs, Dragon Quest on the DS retains the simple gameplay from the first game that many critics find refreshing and nostalgic.
 Points of contention are its battle system, comparatively simplistic storylines, general lack of character development, simplistic primitive-looking graphics (in earlier titles), and the overall difficulty of the game.
 These arguments are countered by noting its strength in episodic storytelling with the various non-player characters the party meets.
 The stories avoid melodrama and feature relatively more simplistic characters than Final Fantasy's Squall Leonhart or Tidus, a source of contention.
 There are exceptions, however, such as Dragon Quest V, which has been praised for its unique, emotional storytelling.
 Battles are also simple and finish quickly.
 As for difficulty, Yuji Horii is noted as a gambler.
 The lack of save points and the general difficulty of the battles were included with the intention of adding a sense of tension.
 Because of this added difficulty, the punishment for the party's death was toned down compared to other games by simply going back to where you had last saved, with half of your gold on hand.
 When asked about criticism of Dragon Quest games, Horii says he does not mind, it means the critics played the game and he would rather know their concerns than remain ignorant.